--11- (a) laws and regulations, administrative practices or procedures, or administrative or adjudicatory decisions of a Party; (b) international legal obligations; or (c) obligations assumed by a Party, including those contained in an investment authorization or an investment agreement.
-ARTICLE XII Each Party reserves the right to deny to a company of the other Party the benefits of this Treaty if nationals of a third country own or control the company and (a) the denying Party does not maintain normal economic relations with the third country; or (b) the company has no substantial business activities in the territory of the Party under whose laws it is constituted or organized.
-ARTICLE XIII 1.
-No provision of this Treaty shall impose obligations with respect to tax matters, except that: (a) Articles III, IX and X will apply with respect to expropriation; and (b) Article IX will apply with respect to an investment agreement or an investment authorization.
-2. A national or company, that asserts in an investment dispute that a tax matter involves an expropriation, may submit that dispute to arbitration pursuant to Article IX(3) only if: (a) the national or company concerned has first, referred to the competent tax authorities of both Parties the issue of whether the tax matter involves an expropriation; and (b) the competent tax authorities have not both determined, within nine months from the time the national or company referred the issue, that the matter does not involve an expropriation.
+- l.
+No provision of this Treaty shall impose obligations with respect to tax matters, except that: - (a) Articles III, IX and X shall apply with respect to expropriation; and $\bar{}$ - (b) Article IX shall apply with respect to an investment agreement or an investment authorization. - 2.
+A national or company, that asserts in an investment dispute that a tax matter involves an expropriation, may submit that dispute to arbitration pursuant to Article IX(3) only if: - (a) the national or company concerned has first referred to the competent tax authorities of both Parties the issue of whether the tax matter involves an expropriation; and - (b) the competent tax authorities have not both determined, within nine months from the time the national or company referred the issue, that the matter does not involve an expropriation.